 But isn’t it the same with “I love you” I thought.
 When it’s too general “I love you” often seems meaningless on par with “See you later” and “call you later.”

-What do we really mean by “I love you” when we say it from the bottom of our hearts?
+What do we really mean when we say “I love you” to our family members from the bottom of our hearts?

 Probably, “I love you for being here because without you a piece would be missing in my heart.”

 “I love you for you because there has never been and there will never be another person like you and I’m so lucky to have you in my life.”

 And “I love you for your smiles.
 When I see you smile, I can’t help smiling too.”

 Perhaps “I love you for your stories because I have never looked at the world that way before.”

 “I love you for every day spend with you is a day worth living for.”

 When we make an effort not to finish a sentence after “I love you” but really build upon it, it acquires depth and meaning.
 And if it can be turned into a game, even better!